Decomposed Richelot isogenies of Jacobian varieties of curves of genus 3: Some lemmas on automorphisms

 \begin{definition} For a polarized abelian variety with polarization $\Theta$, we denote by ${\rm Aut}(A, \Theta)$ the group of automorphisms of $A$ which preserve the polarization $\Theta$. \end{definition}

-\begin{lemma} Let $C$ be a nonsingular projective curve of genus $g \geq 2$, and $(J(C), \Theta)$ is the Jacobian variety of $C$ with the canonical principal polarization $\Theta$.
-If $C$ has a decomposed Richelot isogeny outgoing from $J(C)$, then there exists an automorphism of order 2 in ${\rm Aut}(J(C), \Theta)$ which is not the inversion. \end{lemma} \proof{By assumption, we have a Richelot isogeny
+\begin{lemma} Let $C$ be a non-singular projective curve of genus $g \geq 2$, and $(J(C), \Theta)$ is the Jacobian variety of $C$ with the canonical principal polarization $\Theta$.
+If the Jacobian variety $J(C)$ of $C$ has a decomposed Richelot isogeny outgoing from $J(C)$, then there exists an automorphism of order 2 in ${\rm Aut}(J(C), \Theta)$ which is not the inversion. \end{lemma} \proof{By assumption, we have a Richelot isogeny

 such that $G$ is a maximal isotropic subgroup of $J(C)[2]$ with respect to $2\Theta$, and that $J(C)/G$ has a decomposed principal polarization $\Theta'$ with $\pi^*\Theta' = 2\Theta$.
 This means that there exist two principally polarized abelian varieties $(A_1, \Theta_1)$ and $(A_2, \Theta_2)$ such that $(J(C)/G, \Theta') \cong (A_1, \Theta_1)\times (A_2, \Theta_2)$.
 Since $\Theta$ is a principal polarization, we have an isomorphism $\varphi_{\Theta} : J(C) \cong \hat{J}(C)$.
 By a similar reason, we have $J(C)/G \cong \hat{(J(C)/G)}$.
 Using these isomorphisms, we identifies $J(C)$ (resp. $J(C)/G$) with $\hat{J}(C)$ (resp. $\hat{(J(C)/G)}$).
 Dualizing (\ref{quotient}), we have